berfenger/esphome_components/README.md

    * FastWrite mode as this requires the LDAC pin.
    * SingleWrite mode.

-See [example_mcp4728.yaml](./example_mcp4728.yaml) for a reference usage file.
+Check [example_mcp4728.yaml](./example_mcp4728.yaml) for a reference usage file.

 ## MAX44009
-The MAX44009 is an ambient light sensor featuring an I2C digital output
+The MAX44009 is an ambient light sensor featuring an I2C digital output.
  * Supported features
    * Measure lux intensity
    * Measure mode selection: